K1chel/android-ai-test/README.md

    npm run test
    ```

-4. **Results**: After test in your terminal you should receive loggerInfo with all result, and how app behave with the same test with intenet connection and without.
-In a case app beahve different you receive all infomation in your terminal.
+4. **Results**: After test in your terminal you should receive log with all result.
+It will contain AI analysis, on how app behave when it launched without inernet, and also what happens when interenet connection in enabled.

 ## Important Info